unstoppablecarl/downsync/src/markdown/downsync-rules.md

 ### Round

-- Cleanup: Remove all Activated Tokens
+- Remove all Activated Tokens
 - Each Player alternates resolving Taskforce Activations until all Units/Pings have been activated
   - When starting a new Round the player that did not perform the last Taskforce Activation of the previous Round goes first

 ### Turn Overview